MambaTrack: Exploiting Dual-Enhancement for Night UAV Tracking: Conclusion

 \section{Conclusion}

 This work introduces MambaTrack, a novel tracker leveraging dual enhancement techniques for night UAV tracking.
 MambaTrack utilizes a mamba-based low-light enhancer and a cross-modal mamba network to improve tracking performance in low-light conditions.
 Another significant contribution of this work is that we annotate language prompts for existing datasets, constructing a new vision-language night UAV tracking task.
 Extensive experiments on five benchmarks demonstrate the superiority and efficiency of the proposed approach compared to current SOTA methods.
-In the future, we plan to explore mamba-based trackers for more modalities, \eg, depth and thermal infrared.